-Therefore the words "in the same way" can be understood in a two-fold sense.
-When they are understood per the teacher and the knowledge of the teacher and the teacher a upon as "adjuvando et ministrando."
-This phrase is used by St. Thomas when he speaks of angels and is applied to the teacher "helping the principal agent" by "furnishing it with instruments and assistance."
+Thus the learner is the principal cause of his own knowledge while the causality of the teacher is looked upon as "adjuvando et ministrando."
+27 This phrase is used by St. Thomas when he speaks of angels28 and is applied to the teacher "helping the principal agent" by "furnishing it with instruments and assistance."
 Though this be the case it does not lessen the dignity and importance of the teacher in any way whatever.
 For "when anyone acquires knowledge by himself, he cannot be called self-taught, or be said to have been his own master: because perfect knowledge did not precede in him, such as is required in a master."
-Commenting on this view of St. Thomas one author points out the unfavorable reception it would receive from some modern educational theorists and "from the present generation which is prone to admire the 'self-taught' man."
+29 Commenting on this view of St. Thomas one author points out the unfavorable reception it would receive from some modem educational theorists and "from the present generation which is prone to admire the 'self-taught' man."
+80

-24. S.T., I, 117, c.
+^{24.} S.T., I, 117, c.